profile photo

 NEWS

-Workshop Dec 1st, 2023 Excited to share that our workshop proposal on "Theory of Mind in Human-AI Interaction" has been accepted to CHI'24 workshops.
-Call for papers will be out soon.
+Workshop Dec 1, 2023 Excited to share that our workshop proposal on "Theory of Mind in Human-AI Interaction" has been accepted to CHI'24 workshops.
+Call for papers can be found on our workshop website.